Updated: Jun 27

 Give the person plenty of notice - about one month

-When asking for the letter include what the job description is all about.
+When asking for the letter, including what the job description is all about.

 Include your resume!

-Make sure you know how you can contact this person - first name, last name, role, relationships to you, address, phone number, and best email address!
+Make sure you know how to contact this person - first name, last name, role, relationships to you, address, phone number, and best email address!

 Template for asking for a letter of recommendation